Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 • Technical condition of the property

-• Current extract from the Public Registry (no older than 1 month)
+• Current extract from the Real Estate Registry (no older than 1 month)

 • Technical documentation (technical passport, floor plans)